School Supervision

 • Understand individual and group dynamics that will enable you to employ the qualities of empathy and respect in making decisions and in working with others.

-Our curriculum (Curriculum and Instruction, Pupil Personnel Services or Single Subject) includes a field-based internship, with guidance from a mentor of a student's choosing, in the mentor's home school or a school in their immediate area.
+Our curriculum (Curriculum and Instruction, Pupil Personnel Services, and Special Education or Single Subject) includes a field-based practicum, with guidance from a mentor of a student's choosing, in the mentor's home school or a school in their immediate area.

 Program Information

 Our M.S.Ed.
-School Supervision program develops requisite supervisory skills as determined by the Pennsylvania Department of Education (PDE) and prepares you to function in district-level leadership positions with three certification track options: Curriculum & Instruction, Pupil Personnel Services or Single Area Supervision.
+School Supervision program develops requisite supervisory skills as determined by the Pennsylvania Department of Education (PDE) and prepares you to function in district-level leadership positions with three certification track options: Curriculum & Instruction, Pupil Personnel Services, and Special Education or Single Area Supervision.

 Degree